neapsix/kopiatomic/README.md

   Removed: 1.288 KiB
 ```

-These top-level directories are created to mount the dataset into so that the backup mirrors the mounted filesystem.
+These directories are created to mount datasets into so that the backup mirrors the mounted filesystem.
-`restic` sees an updated modify time and updates them in the snapshot accordingly.
+`restic` sees the that the modify time is today and updates the modify time in the backup accordingly.
-This metadata change for adds a trivial amount to the backup, but it might add up if you back up very frequently.
+This metadata change adds a trivial amount to the backup, but it might add up if you back up very frequently.

-You can avoid marking these directories as changed by setting `LEAVE_DIRS_IN_PLACE=1` at the top of the script.
+You can avoid the change by setting `LEAVE_DIRS_IN_PLACE=1` at the top of the script.
 With this flag set, `restomic` doesn't delete the working directories when it's done.
-You might need to remove the working directories or run once without the flag before backing up at a higher level (such as `tank/usr/home` instead of `tank/usr/home/ben/`).
+Note that you then need to remove them manually before backing up datasets at a higher level (such as `tank/usr/home` instead of `tank/usr/home/ben/`).

 ## Acknowledgements